Pelvic floor changes during pregnancy

 Another factor that affects the pelvic floor during pregnancy is the bowels.
-Pregnancy hormone levels slow down gut movements, and make women more likely to experience constipation.
-It is important to manage this through fluid and fibre intake, healthy diet and exercise and supplements if needed, as excessive straining to pass bowel motions can put further pressure on the pelvic floor.
+Pregnancy hormone levels slow down gut movements, and make you more likely to experience constipation.
+It's important to manage this through fluid and fibre intake, healthy diet and exercise and supplements if needed, as excessive straining to pass bowel motions can put further pressure on the pelvic floor.

 Sex during pregnancy